Upper bounds for the largest components in critical inhomogeneous random graphs: Introduction

-0.2cm \textbf{\textit{Structure of the paper.}} We start by introducing the model in Section 2, and proceed by stating our main results in Section 3.
-Subsequently, in Section 4, we describe a connection between clusters exploration in the model of random graph considered in this paper and a particular class of branching processes, and we conclude with Section 5 where we prove our results.
+\textbf{\textit{Structure of the paper.}} We start by formally introducing the model in Section 2, and proceed by stating our main results in Section 3.
+Subsequently, in Section 4, we describe a connection between clusters exploration in the random graph model considered in this paper and a particular class of branching processes, and we conclude with Section 5 where we prove our results.\\